-- 295 The Northern hemisphere SWs play a major role in regulating the equator-to-pole temperature gradient, as well as modulating the storm tracks and large-scale circulation both in the troposphere and stratosphere.
-In particular, realistically simulated SWs by global atmospheric models used both for future climate projections and medium-range forecasts is crucial for accurate weather and climate surface predictions, which have significant and potentially life-saving societal and economic implications.
-In this work, we investigated how well tropospheric and stratospheric planetary SWs are simulated in 11 operational subsea- - 300 sonal models during NDJF.
+The Northern hemisphere SWs play a major role in regulating the equator-to-pole temperature gradient, as well as modulating the storm tracks and large-scale circulation both in the troposphere and stratosphere.
+In particular, realistically simulated SWs by global-circulation models used both for future climate projections and medium-range forecasts is crucial for accurate weather and climate surface predictions, which have significant and potentially life-saving, societal and economic implications.
+In this work, we investigated the how well tropospheric and stratospheric planetary SWs are simulated in 11 operational sub-

+- seasonal models during NDJF.
 We showed that biases in the troposphere evolve with lead time, and are pronounced already by week 2-3.
-Nearly all models have like-signed biases over the North Pacific, Western North America and the North Atlantic regions, regions where the amplitude of SWs peaks, and nearly all models simulate too weak a SW in these regions.
+We showed that nearly all models have like-signed biases over the North Pacific, Western North America and the North Atlantic regions, regions where the amplitude of SWs peaks, and nearly all models simulate too weak a SW in these regions.
 More specifically, it has been shown that the biases in the North Pacific sector are already evident from week 1, both in amplitude and phase.
-However, they are smaller compared to those over Western North America and North Atlantic regions; specifically - 305 some models suffer from biases of 50% or more in the Northwest North American and North Atlantic ridge.
+However, they are smaller compared to those over Western North America and North Atlantic regions: - 300 in amplitude and phase.
+However, they are smaller compared to those over Western North America and North Atlantic regions; specifically some models suffer from biases of 50% or more in the Northwest North American and North Atlantic ridge.
 We also considered SWs biases in the context of troposphere-stratosphere upward coupling, with a particular emphasis on wave-1 and wave-2 which are mostly relevant to upward propagation of waves into the stratosphere.
-In the troposphere, the models vary in their ability to simulate wave-1 meridional eddy heat flux, while wave-2 is at least decently simulated by most of them, with the KMA model the most realistic in simulated wave-1 and wave-2.
-Next, we showed that a connection exists be- - 310 tween regional biases of SWs in the troposphere and upward propagation of planetary waves, further stressing the importance of realistically simulated SWs in key regions in the mid-latitude troposphere. - In the stratosphere, it is demonstrated that the models with finer vertical resolution in the stratosphere and high model-top generally do a better job in simulating the stratospheric mean state, and potentially are more skillful in forecasting variability in the stratosphere on subseasonal timescales (Domeisen et al., 2020a).
-Interestingly, models with a less complex stratosphere - 315 have a more biased wave-1, while those with a finer vertical resolution generally represent wave-1 well but tend to have biases in their simulated wave-2.
+In the troposphere, the models vary in their ability to simulate wave-1 meridional eddy heat flux, while wave-2 is at least decently simulated by most - 305 of them, with the KMA model the most realistic in simulated wave-1 and wave-2.
+Next, we showed that a connection exists between regional biases of SWs in the troposphere and upward propagation of planetary waves, further stressing the importance of realistically simulated SWs in key regions in the mid-latitude troposphere.
+In the stratosphere, it is demonstrated that the models with finer vertical resolution in the stratosphere and high model-top generally do a better job in simulating the stratospheric mean state, agreeing with previous works.
+Interestingly, models withless a complex stratosphere have a more biased wave-1, while those with a finer resolution are more biased in their simulated

+- wave-2.
 It is not clear if this difference might be a result of small sample size, or alternately a systematic effect of stratosphere complexity in the models.
-Nevertheless, a more complex stratosphere is only one ingredient for a realistic stratospheric mean state as demonstrated in the case of the NCEP model, which is positively biased in its wave-1 meridional heat flux in the lower stratosphere, and as a result, its simulated time-mean polar vortex is too weak, even as its tropospheric - 320 SWs and heat flux is well represented.
-This is also shown in Butler et al. (2016) who showed that the models that participated in the Climate System Historical Forecast Project with a higher complexity stratosphere are not necessarily better skilled in forecasting seasonal sea-level pressure over the North Pole regions in winters when no SST anomalies are present in the tropical Pacific.
-Nevertheless, biases in the stratospheric SWs are closely related to biases in the tropospheric SWs, and overall high-top models do a better job in both the troposphere and stratosphere.
-In addition, radiative processes can also contribute to - 325 mean-state biases in the stratosphere, and future work should consider the relative role of radiative vs. dynamical processes for mean-state biases.
+Nevertheless, a more complex stratosphere is only one ingredient for a realistically mean-state strato-sphere as demonstrated in the case of the NCEP model, which is positively biased in its wave-1 meridional heat flux in the lower stratosphere, and as a result, its simulated time-mean polar vortex is too weak.
+This is also shown in Butler et al. (2016) - 315 who showed that of the models that participated in the Climate System Historical Forecast Project with a higher complexity stratosphere are not necessarily better skilled in forecasting seasonal sea-level pressure over the North Pole regions in winters when no SST anomalies are present in the tropical Pacific.